kalendar/assessments/writing/high-summary.md

-You are at the mastering level for reading comprehension.
+You writing was scored at the mastering level.